techniq/layerchart/docs/src/content/components/Axis.md

 ### tickSpacing

-If using a continuous scales (ex. linear, time) and ticks become too crowded, you can use `tickSpacing` to control the number of pixels alloted for each tick (higher => fewer ticks).
+Controls the number of pixels allotted for each tick (higher => fewer ticks).
+Works with both continuous scales (linear, time) and band scales.
+When zoomed in on a band scale, tick labels automatically adjust to show more as bands get wider.

 ::note
 Default: `80` for horizontal axes (top/bottom/angle) and `50` for vertical axes (left/right/radius).